-Board Committee Committee Members Committee Functions Meetings Held During Last Fiscal Year Executive J. Christopher Donahue John T. Collins G. Thomas Hough Business and conduct of the affairs of the Trust in such manner as the Executive Committee shall deem to be in the best interests of the Trust.
+Board Committee Committee Members Committee Functions Meetings Held During Last Fiscal Year Executive J. Christopher Donahue John T. Collins G. Thomas Hough In between meetings of the full Board, the Executive Committee generally may exercise all the powers of the full Board in the management and direction of the business and conduct of the affairs of the Trust in such manner as the Executive Committee shall deem to be in the best interests of the Trust.
 However, the Executive Committee cannot elect or remove Board members, increase or decrease the number of Trustees, elect or remove any Officer, declare dividends, issue shares or recommend to shareholders any action requiring shareholder approval.
 One Audit G. Thomas Hough Maureen Lally-Green Thomas M. O'Neill P. Jerome Richey The purposes of the Audit Committee are to oversee the accounting and financial reporting process of the Fund, the Fund's internal control over financial reporting and the quality, integrity and independent audit of the Fund's financial statements.
 The Committee also oversees or assists the Board with the oversight of compliance with legal requirements relating to those matters, approves the engagement and reviews the qualifications, independence and performance of the Fund's independent registered public accounting firm, acts as a liaison between the independent registered public accounting firm and the Board and reviews the Fund's internal audit function.
 Seven Nominating John T. Collins G. Thomas Hough Maureen Lally-Green Thomas M. O'Neill Madelyn A. Reilly P. Jerome Richey John S. Walsh The Nominating Committee, whose members consist of all Independent Trustees, selects and nominates persons for election to the Fund's Board when vacancies occur.
 The Committee will consider candidates recommended by shareholders, Independent Trustees, officers or employees of any of the Fund's agents or service providers and counsel to the Fund.
 Any shareholder who desires to have an individual considered for nomination by the Committee must submit a recommendation in writing to the Secretary of the Fund, at the Fund's address appearing on the back cover of this SAI.
 The recommendation should include the name and address of both the shareholder and the candidate and detailed information concerning the candidate's qualifications and experience.
 In identifying and evaluating candidates for consideration, the Committee shall consider such factors as it deems appropriate.
 Those factors will ordinarily include: integrity, intelligence, collegiality, judgment, diversity, skill, business and other experience, qualification as an "Independent Trustee," the existence of material relationships which may create the appearance of a lack of independence, financial or accounting knowledge and experience and dedication and willingness to devote the time and attention necessary to fulfill Board responsibilities.
 One